 It's that time of year when George (Brian Murphy) and Mildred Roper (Yootha Joyce) celebrate their wedding anniversary and after being reminded by the neighbour's son that tomorrow is his wedding anniversary George quickly arranges a trip down memory lane to where he and Mildred had their first date.
 Of course things don't go to plan and so Mildred ends up getting her way as they head to a posh London hotel for a weekend.
 But things again don't go to plan when in a case of mistaken identity George is mistaken for a hitman and unwittingly ends up involved with some gangsters.

 Maybe it is down to my age but for some reason I remember the characters from 70s British sitcoms so clearly yet I rarely ever watched them.
-Take the Ropers, I never really watched "Man About the House" or their own spin-off sitcom "George & Mildred" yet Brian Murphy and Yootha Joyce were so well known as George & Mildred that you didn't need to have watched their sitcom to be aware of them.
-For that reason I had better say that I don't know how "George and Mildred" compares to the sitcom although I have a feeling that to stop it feeling like a drawn out episode they tried to do something a bit different because what I remember of the original sitcom it was like a forerunner to "Keeping Up Appearances" with comedy built around Mildred trying to put on heirs & graces.
+Take the Ropers, I never really watched "Man About the House" or their own spin-off sitcom "George & Mildred" yet Brian Murphy and Yootha Joyce were so well known as George & Mildred that you didn't need to have watched the classic British sitcom to be aware of them.
+For that reason I had better say that I don't know how "George and Mildred" compares to the sitcom although I have a feeling that to stop it feeling like a drawn out episode they tried to do something a bit different.

 What this all boils down to is that "George and Mildred" is a bit of a trip down memory lane for those who remember the comedies of the 70s.
 But at the same time this movie spin-off feels incredibly generic with an uninspiring comedy built around a case of mistaken identity.